Part 6 of Daniel's Messianic Prophecy

 In Leviticus 25, we learn of a seven year cycle which has come to be known as a sabbatical cycle.
 The Sons of Israel sowed and reaped in the Promised Land for six years but in the seventh year the land rested.
 That seventh year was dubbed a sabbatical year.

-The weeks in Daniel’s prophecy were understood by the ancient Jews to be sabbatical cycles.
-Moreover, the ancient Jews tried to interpret Daniel’s Messianic prophecy in terms of sabbatical cycles.
+The weeks in Daniel’s Messianic prophecy were understood by the ancient Jews to be sabbatical cycles.
+Hence, the ancient Jews tried to determine the time of Messiah's arrival in terms of sabbatical cycles.

 Ben Zion Wacholder is a scholar who for many years was a professor at the Hebrew Union College-Jewish Institute of Religion.
 He compiled a table of sabbatical cycles based on the Julian calendar.
 For example, 540/539 BC, from October 1 to September 30, was year one of a sabbatical cycle.